iredmail/docs/en_US/installation/0-install.iredmail.with.remote.mysql.server.md

   on this server.

-iRedMail won't install MySQL server (RPM/DEB package) on localhost with remote MySQL server, but MySQL client tools are still required for remote connection.
+iRedMail won't install MySQL server (RPM/DEB package) on localhost with remote MySQL server, but MySQL client tools are still required for remote SQL connection.

 ## Requirements